nathan-au/fiam-2026-factors/experiments/composite_prior/README.md

 ## Hypothesis
 Every fitted model on these 18 factors lost to the no-fit composite (ET IC 0.016 vs 0.037).
 If the factors hold any structure beyond the composite's linear-in-rank form, a model anchored to the composite should beat it; if not, validation should pick "no ML".
 Reddit H2: ML trained on `y - a*composite` and orthogonalised to the composite can only produce what the shared core does not.
-Pre-registered kill rules: ML-on-top adds < +0.005 paired IC (docs/NEW.md sec 2 #2); orthogonal-residual IC < 0.01 (docs/REDDIT_RESEARCH.md H2).
+Pre-registered kill rules: ML-on-top adds < +0.005 paired IC (docs/RESEARCH.md Part I sec 2 #2); orthogonal-residual IC < 0.01 (docs/RESEARCH.md Part II H2).

 ## Research origin
-docs/NEW.md sec 2 #2 and sec 3.5 (composite-as-prior: LightGBM `init_score`, <= 50 shallow trees, or ridge toward composite group weights); docs/REDDIT_RESEARCH.md sec 2.12 (r/quant top advice "encode your heuristic as a feature", 60 upvotes) and H2.
+docs/RESEARCH.md Part I sec 2 #2 and sec 3.5 (composite-as-prior: LightGBM `init_score`, <= 50 shallow trees, or ridge toward composite group weights); docs/RESEARCH.md Part II sec 2.12 (r/quant top advice "encode your heuristic as a feature", 60 upvotes) and H2.

 ## Implementation
 Per fold (train < Jan Y-2, validate Y-2..Y-1, test Y), on universe rows: `a` = slope of the month-demeaned winsorised return on the composite score, **floored at +0.005** (see the bug note below).
 Arms: `lgbm_init` (LGBM regression on the demeaned return with `init_score = a*composite`, num_leaves 4 or 7, up to 50 rounds at lr 0.05; candidates are 0, 10, 25 or 50 trees, chosen on validation rank IC; 0 trees = the composite); `et_resid` (prediction = a*composite + s*ExtraTrees(residual y - a*composite), s in {0, 0.25, 0.5, 1}, grid chosen on validation IC); `ridge_prior` (ridge on the composite's own 18 universe-ranked inputs shrunk toward the composite's weights, lambda in {1e2..1e5, inf}); `orth_alone` and `comp_plus_orth` (H2: the ET-on-residual output with the composite direction removed each month, alone and added 1:1 in z-units to the composite). `*_forced*` arms take the ML candidate regardless of validation.